j-solis11/Simple-Sprouts/README.md

 1. Connect the 24V power supply to the system
 2. Fill the water tank to the marked level
 3. Connect to WiFi and ensure Firebase connectivity
-4. Open the web app following installation instructions in the Software README
+4. Open the web app following the installation instructions in the Software README
 5. Initialize plant settings through the app interface
 6. Add growing medium and plant material to the containers